nafasebra/awesome-webdesign-tools/README.md

 - [Flaticons](https://www.flaticon.com/) - Download Free Icons and Stickers for your projects.
 Images made by and for designers in PNG, SVG, EPS, PSD and CSS formats
 - [Streamline icons](https://www.streamlinehq.com/) - 177,289 Streamline icons in line, regular, bold, colors, freehand, cyber, and more styles.
 Download the largest icons sets of the world in one place.
 - [Ikonate](https://ikonate.com/) - Customise, adjust and download free vector icons.
+- [Stick PNG](https://stickpng.com/) - StickPNG is a vibrant community of creative people sharing transparent PNG images which you can download for free and use in your personal non-commercial or educational projects.
+- [Free PNG IMG](https://freepngimg.com/) - Download free PNG images, pictures and cliparts with transparent background in best resolution and  high quality(HQ) and icons.
+Available for Mobile, Dual Monitors, HD, Fullscreen and Widescreen.
+- [PNG Tree](https://pngtree.com/) - Pngtree provides free download of png, png images, backgrounds and vector.
+Millions of high quality free png images, PSD, AI and EPS Files are available.
+- [Fav PNG](https://favpng.com/) - Free Transparent PNG Images.
+Our database contains more than 16 million free transparent PNG files.
+- [SVG Artista](https://svgartista.net/) - SVG Artista is a free tool that helps you easily create amazing SVG drawing animations by animating stroke and fill properties of your SVG graphics.
+- [Shape so](https://shape.so/) - 36000+ Icons & Illustrations to SVG, Lottie, React.
+Shape lets you customize the style, colors and border of static & animated icons and illustrations.
+You can export to React, SVG and Lottie code.
+- [Imgur](https://imgur.com/) - Discover the magic of the internet at Imgur, a community powered entertainment destination.
+Lift your spirits with funny jokes, trending memes, entertaining gifs, inspiring stories, viral videos, and so much more.

 ## Colors